Uche44/agentpay-protocol/README.md

-# AI Agent Payment Protocol
+# AgentPay Protocol

-## Overview
+Autonomous payments for AI agents on Stellar.

-This project is a **smart-contract protocol that enables AI agents to autonomously pay for services** such as APIs, data feeds, or computation.
+AgentPay is an open protocol that enables **AI agents to autonomously pay for services, APIs, data, and computation** using smart contracts.

-It is built on **Stellar’s Soroban smart contract platform** and demonstrates how autonomous agents can participate in a **machine-to-machine economy** using programmable payments.
+The project is built on the Stellar network using Soroban smart contracts and provides infrastructure for **machine-to-machine commerce**.

-The protocol allows:

-* Service providers to **register paid services**
-* AI agents to **deposit tokens**
-* Agents to **request services**
-* Providers to **receive payment automatically**

-This repository contains the smart contract, example agent interaction scripts, and a demonstration workflow.

 ---

-## Problem
+# Motivation

 AI agents increasingly rely on external services such as: